 While we encourage in-kind prizes (donated co-working space, networking opportunities, product use, etc.) that directly impact the progress and success of Startup Weekend teams, no cash prizes may be given!

 All organizers must source their own event website / registration platform and share it with their Techstars Community support contact.
 Once your application has been approved you’ll receive guidance and recommendations to help you build your event and registration page.

 Having an event website helps attendees be able to find event details, and have consistent messaging, and branding.

 Experience shows us that a small barrier to entry, in the form of a ticket price, increases the quality of the attendees and significantly decreases the cancellation and drop-out rate.

 Selling tickets is optional for Techstars Startup Weekend Online, although ticket sales may support participant commitment.
 As the cost is significantly lower to run an Online event, the ticket price ought to be lower than the offline event.
 We recommend that if there is a ticket charge, the ticket price for an Online event should be 40% of the average offline event ticket price.
 See here for more information on Online event finances.

-Techstars Startup Weekend recommends that organizing teams typically honor refunds up to 72 hours before the event kickoff.
-[If your event is on a Friday, then the refund request would need to be submitted by Tuesday night at the latest].
+Techstars Startup Weekend recommends that organizing teams honor refunds up to 72 hours before the event kickoff.
+[If your event is on a Friday, then refund requests would need to be submitted by Tuesday night at the latest].